THE UNDERGROUND RAILROAD

 These bulls divided up the continent with religious instruction to kill, maim, enslave, pillage, plunder and confiscate all of the natural resources.
 This was to be done with zeal and zest because the church ‘authorized’ it, making it divinely right.
-With religious framing and authorization the need or desire to question the validity of such actions was removed by the church with the fraudulent writings of the bulls, themselves.
-By doing so, all European guilt was removed from the behavior.
+Within a religious framing and authorization, the need or desire to question the validity of such actions was removed by the church with the fraudulent writings of the bulls, themselves.
+By doing so, any European guilt would not be associated with the behavior.

-Economically, this construct was to be an infinitum world-wide supply of free labor and uncontested access to Africa’s resources/wealth with Europeans being ‘employed’ for the extreme purpose of the total theft of Africa.
-An entire white world’s industry/economy was based upon this theft.
-Ships had to be built, masts to be sewn, navigation maps to be drawn, astrolabes and compasses to be produced, barrels to be made, as were funnels for force feeding the enslaved, clothing and shoes for the crew along with rum, chains, ropes and whips.
+Economically, this construct was to be an infinitum world-wide supply of free labor and uncontested access to Africa’s resources/wealth with Europeans being ‘employed’ for the extreme purpose of the total theft of Africa with an entire white world industry/economy being based upon this theft.
+Ships had to be built, masts to be sewn, navigation maps to be drawn, astrolabes and compasses to be produced, barrels to be made as were funnels for force feeding the enslaved, clothing and shoes for the crew along with rum, chains, ropes and whips.
 Dungeons/forts had to be built, guns and knives manufactured and gruel to be processed.
 Irons for chaining the kidnapped needed to be forged.

 This hueman trafficking endeavor gave every European (male, female and child) uncontested sexual access to African men, women and children for abuse, exploitation and perverted pleasure.
 In hueman trafficking, there is no ‘peer review’ or equality of relationship-only power and powerlessness.
-This means that the sexual access to the African meant only one thing and that was rape-pure and simple.
+This means that the sexual access to the African meant only one thing and one thing only – rape-pure and simple.

-Enslavement was an external indicator of great wealth and status to those who operated enslaving operations, who traded in the enslaved and for who purchased those held captive in this hueman trafficking scheme.
-The more huemans one traded in, the more huemans one ‘owned’ the ‘richer’ you were.
+Enslavement was an external indicator of great wealth and status to those who (1) operated enslaving operations, (2) who traded in the enslaved and for (3) those who purchased huemans held captive in this hueman trafficking scheme.
+The more huemans one traded in and/or the more huemans one ‘owned’ the ‘richer’ one was.
 The farther removed from actual labor you were, the more powerful you were.
 American plantation owners were called ‘masters.’
-And, perhaps the richest ‘master’ of them all was Lords of London.
 Wealth was the determining factor or status where one could claim power, run for political office, make the rules and live off the ‘fat’ of the land.
+And, perhaps the richest ‘master’ of them all was England’s Lords of London.

-Politics is the management, control, rule or subjugation of people without violence whereas war is politics with violence.
+Politics is the management, control, rule or subjugation of people without violence.
+Politics is war without violence whereas war is politics with violence.
 Politics is the politicization of a people.
 The TransAtlantic Enslavement Trade was INTERNATIONAL WAR DECLARED against Africa and the African.
 It was a religious and political war declared against her people, land, resources and wealth.
 It was the fight over the control of enslavement and who should/shall profit from it.
 It was trade via laws and regulations.
-It was the dividing up of Africa by the Pope for dominion.
+It was the dividing up of Africa’s resources by the Pope for dominion.
 It was England, Norway, Sweden, Holland, Italy and Germany all having a hand in this hueman exploitation with England being the gatekeeper and middle man.
 All of Europe was endowed with a fraudulent, authoritative power over the African.